 Identical Music.
 Excellent Singing.
 Great Diversity.

-While all the voice-acting is top-notch, Chiwetel Ejiofor impresses the most as the evil Uncle Scar.
-He showcases an array of emotions which his character demands and his excellent dialogue delivery makes the tormenting aftermath of stampede sequence all the more impactful.
+The most significant up-gradation in this version of The Lion King is the casting.
+Black artists do the majority of the singing and voice acting, and it is a welcoming change.
+Chiwetel Ejiofor impresses the most as Scar.
+He showcases an array of emotions which his character demands, and his excellent dialogue delivery makes the aftermath of the stampede sequence all the more impactful.

 Among the singers, Beyonce and Danny Glover are fabulous in Can You Feel the Love Tonight.
 The representation of this song has also been re-imagined, and it is stunning to watch.

 The crowd-favorite song ‘Hakuna Matata,’ however, is sung by Billy Eichner and Seth Rogen, and they manage to infuse the same delight as the original.

 The Lion King is the most spectacular family film to grace cinemas in a long, long time.
 It recaptures the original’s charm and ardency and turns out to be another massively successful film for Disney, with an insane first weekend global gross of $531 Million.

 The naysayers will bash Bob Iger for making another cash grab and not churning out something new.
 I agree with them, but I don’t mind watching an identical remake that’s this much transcending in technology.